Updated March 2, 2023

-Head To Head Comparison Between SAS vs SSD (Infographics)
+Head to Head Comparison Between SAS and SSD (Infographics)

-Below is the top 11 difference between SAS vs SSD
+Below is the top 11 difference between SAS and SSD:

-Both SAS vs SSD are popular choices in the market; let us discuss some of the major Difference Between SAS vs SSD:
+Let us discuss some of the major Difference Between SAS and SSD:

 - SSD can be valuable to applications that need high performance from a limited capacity.
 They make no noise as they are non-mechanical.

-- The special feature of SSD is data retention capability, example, if SSD is removed from the server an information stored, will be available for years.
-Since SSD has no movable parts it is likely to keep our data safe.
+- The special feature of SSD is data retention capability; for example, if SSD is removed from the server, a piece of information stored will be available for years.
+Since SSD has no movable parts, it is likely to keep our data safe.

 - It consumes less power and Immune to data Fragmentation that’s the main advantage.

-- SSD uses SSD cache mechanism stores a temporary copy of active data.
+- SSD uses an SSD cache mechanism to store a temporary copy of active data.

-- SSD has zero latency and much higher random IOPS rate.
+- SSD has zero latency and a much higher random IOPS rate.

-- SSD has disadvantages on They consume more battery power, they are not very fast at sequential workloads but fast at random workloads.
+- SSD has disadvantages: they consume more battery power; they are not very fast at sequential workloads but fast at random workloads.
 They have a limited

 - SAS drives fit into multiple- port storage arrays so that business enterprise use to store the data.
 SAS disks can deliver sequential data rates.